Isaacvf-dev/Meme-generator/README.md

-# Scrimba - Travel Journal solution
+# Scrimba - Meme generator project

 This is a project of the [Meme generator on Scrimba](https://scrimba.com/learn/learnjavascript/).
 Scrimba helps you improve your coding skills by building realistic projects.